top of page

 • Established a team contract to follow for meetings, communication, and scheduling.

-• Created a high-level plan in the diagram software to set deadlines and keep track of the deliverables.
+• Created a high-level plan to set deadlines and keep track of the deliverables.

 • Maintained a Jira board, created stories, and evaluated them with the team.